ApproxNeo/H4G/README.md

 - Latest social problem

 ***
-## Mattermost
+## Mattermost Server

 A Discord-like, self-hostable platform for chatting and collaboration.
-Many integrations are available to configure it to fit any use-case
+Many integrations are available to configure it to fit any use-case.
+It consist of:

-- One main Team to find out about SIP projects, and any FAQs
+- One main Team to find out about current projects, problem statements, and to learn more about SIP
-- One other Team to submit project ideas, side-by-side with a Playbook feature that will inform users of the requirements
+- One other Team to submit project ideas/proposals, side-by-side with a Playbook feature that will inform users of the requirements
-- If a user's submission is accepted, they get their own Team to host their project, and invite other collaborators
+- If a user's submission is accepted, they get their own Team channel to host their project, and

 ### Benefits over similar platforms like Discord
 - All servers are collected at one point and can be freely viewed & joined to learn more about the project